burtr/reu-cfs/reu-cfs-2023/ssh-instruction.md

 Exit nano with control-X, and confirm to save the changes with Y.

-Now `ssh triton` and you should logon without a password.
+Now `ssh thoreau` and you should logon without a password.

-- You can also `scp triton:remote_file local_file` to copy
+- You can also `scp thoreau:remote_file local_file` to copy
-files from triton to your local machine,
+files from thoreau to your local machine,
-- or `scp local_file triton:remote_file` to copy files in the other direction.
+- or `scp local_file thoreau:remote_file` to copy files in the other direction.

 Do not forget the : else it will think you are referring to a local file, scp is both cp and scp in one program.